ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-01-06-balanced-organization.md

 When a culture transformation towards collaboration is too time consumptive (of course) and ever pushing with the help of an agile coach without sustainable outcome isn´t satisfying (of course), what is a pragmatic way to get some positive results?

 William Schneider´s Core Culture Model will allow us to identify our organizations current culture and classify it into one of four categories.
-This can be used as a starting point - understand where we are now and slightly balance towards a new direction.
-Any change will grow from the inside of the organization and has to rely on the strengths of the current culture.
+This can be used as a starting point - understand where we are and slightly balance towards a new direction.
+Any change has grow from the inside of the organization and has to rely on the strengths of the current culture.
 Imitating or copying the culture of another organization will not be sustainable.
-Also keep in mind, that organizational change needs time and will never end, it is a continuous game.
+Also keep in mind, that organizational change takes time and will never end, it is a continuous game.
+In other words, the organization has to adapt or die.

 Of course, there are more than four organizational cultures and in reality probably no organization is identical with another, but with the Core Culture Model we can reduce reality to some important characterestics which play a role in this context.